Program enables 1,100 children to visit their incarcerated parents

 This year’s visits to FSP, FWF and SAC were made particularly meaningful by the presence of Bishop David O’Connell, Episcopal Vicar of the San Gabriel Pastoral Region of the Archdiocese of Los Angeles.
-When he learned of the work GOTB is doing to help families stay connected, he was so moved he decided not only to attend the final visits of the year, but to get on the bus himself, riding overnight from Southern California.
+When he learned of the work GOTB is doing, he decided to attend the final visits of the year.
+He got on the bus himself, riding overnight from Southern California.

 “Whenever I see people helping children like this, I want to help,” O’Connell said.
 “I want to support them and be part of it and do whatever I can.
 I really admire what Get On The Bus is doing in providing a support network for these kids who may have been feeling abandoned.”

 O’Connell visited each of the three Folsom facilities, speaking with families, volunteers and staff.
-He said he was moved by the men and women who shared their stories with him, and particularly by the families left at home still working to keep their connections strong.
+He said he was moved by the men and women who shared their stories, particularly by families left at home still working to keep their connections.
 He chuckled as he shared how one inmate told him how he told a friend how guilty he felt because he isn’t a dad anymore, and his friend told him no, he’s still a father, even in prison.

 “I said, ‘My God, that’s exactly what I say to guys in the parish as a priest,’” O’Connell laughed.
 “I say that even if you’re divorced from mom, if you’re in different states, different countries, even when you’re in prison, do your best to be a dad to your child.”